VIkill33/ConfettiWithSpriteView/README.md

 Or you can download the code of this repo, then `Add Local...` in Xcode, and open the folder of the repo.

 ## Usage
-- Import this package after you installed by `import ContributionChart`
+- Import this package after you installed by `import ConfettiWithSpriteKit`
 - Use the modifier like(check it out in DemoAPP inside this package)
 ```swift
 struct ContentView: View {